Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#146 LRU Cache/ReadMe.md

 * We'll create 3 functions to facilitate our task
     * **Evict**
         * This function takes a key and deletes it if it is present in the cache.
-        * To delete the key, search it's iterator in the map, and delete it from the cache.
+        * To delete the key, search its iterator in the map, and delete it from the cache.
 After that, erase the key from the map.
         * Do not mess the order or you'll lose the location of the iterator.

     * **Put**